Problem brief

 Deep Dive: Generating Unique Short Codes

 The heart of the problem.
-We need codes that are unique, short, and hard to guess in sequence.
-Options:
+We need codes that are unique, short, and ideally not trivially guessable in sequence.
+Walk the options and their trade-offs:

 - Hashing (MD5/SHA + truncate) — hash the long URL and take the first few characters.
-Simple, but truncation causes collisions that you must detect and retry.
+Simple and stateless, but truncation causes collisions you must detect and retry, and the same URL always maps to the same code (which breaks per-user custom links and lets others probe whether a URL was ever shortened).

-- UUID — guaranteed unique but 128 bits → far too long for a "short" URL.
+- UUID — guaranteed unique with no coordination, but 128 bits → ~22 base62 characters: far too long for a "short" URL.

-- Auto-increment counter + base62 encode (recommended) — a global counter yields a unique integer; encode it to base62 (
+- Counter + base62 encode (good default at this scale) — hand out a unique, ever-increasing integer and encode it to base62 (

 Base62 is preferred over base64 because it avoids URL-unfriendly characters (+, /, =) so codes are safe in links without escaping.